What's a good guitar for a beginner? Will we be reading music? What should I bring to the first lesson?

 My main recommendation for a good quality electric guitar would be a Fender Affinity Squier (below left), which can be bought new for around £200.
 These are quality instruments that replicate the legendary Stratocaster, Telecaster or Jaguar guitars.
 I also recommend the Yamaha Pacifica which costs around £170.

-If you’re going to buy an electric then you’re also going to need an amp and there’s a couple of a small practice amps that I’d recommend: either the Blackstar LT Echo or the Line 6 Spider which are both digital modeling amps that offer a wealth of features and effects.
+If you’re going to buy an electric then you’re also going to need an amp and there’s a few small practice amps that I’d recommend: the Positive Grid Spark is the newest innovation in practice amps.
+And either the Blackstar LT Echo or the Line 6 Spider which are both digital modeling amps that offer a wealth of features and effects.

 As far as the acoustic goes, the Farida D8-OX is a good quality guitar, which is designed with the student in mind, featuring a slim neck and low action.
 Also, the Yamaha F310 (below right) – one of the most popular acoustic guitars ever produced.
 Both of these cost around £120.
 Ideally, you should go to your local music store and try out guitars in your price range – you may well find that you can get a deal with a strap, case, spare strings or even a tuner thrown in.
 Be very wary if buying off eBay, as you may not get what you thought you were buying!